ROCm/omnitrace/docs/reference/development-guide.rst

 data collection, plus twenty periods of no data collection for ten seconds of process CPU time, followed by two CPU-time seconds of data collection.

-Eventually, the goal is have all subsets of data collection which currently support more rudimentary models of time window constraints, such as process sampling and causal profiling, to be migrated to this model.
+Eventually, the goal is to migrate all subsets of data collection which currently support more rudimentary models of time window constraints, such as process sampling and causal profiling, to this model.